-The university carefully tracks and evaluates its retention efforts, and general information is available on the Office of Institutional Research and Assessment website.
+The university carefully tracks and evaluates its retention efforts, and general information is available on the Office of Institutional Effectiveness and Planning website.
 More advanced details regarding enrollment and retention are available by request to this office.

 As an iPASS (Integrated Planning and Advising for Student Success) campus, we continue to improve academic advising on campus by:

 - Leveraging technology (using, for example, the Student Success Collaborative–Campus platform),

 - Promoting early interventions with Patriot Success (in collaboration with University Life) and outreach based on decreased engagement in Blackboard,

 - Coordinating advisor outreach to students based on midterm grades and registration status, and